 BioBay Photos – Capturing the Glow

-August, 2011 – There is a ban on swimming in Mosquito Bay on Vieques.
+August, 2011 – Tour guests are no longer allowed to go swimming in Mosquito Bay on Vieques.
 But you can still try to get the photos of the electric boat wake.

 The bioluminescent bays in Puerto Rico never cease to amaze us.
 We are fortunate in that we’ve been able to visit each of the biobays multiple times over the years.
 It is hard to capture the effect in words, let alone in pictures.